 Embroidery

-You could always make a plain stocking in an exterior stocking fabric piece that you embroider with your favourite festive motifs (DMC threads have a great free template of Christmas motifs here: It’s the perfect way to add a unique touch to your finished stocking.
+You could always make a plain stocking in an exterior stocking fabric piece that you embroider with your favourite festive motifs with embroidery thread (DMC threads have a great free template of Christmas motifs here: It’s the perfect way to add a unique touch to your finished stocking.
+Or you could just embellish with simple embroidery (even something as simple as blanket stitch along the top of the cuff can work really well) along the top edge.
+Handmade Christmas stockings are such a lovely thing, don’ t you think?

 Stoney Creek have a cute selection of Christmas Stocking cross stitch charts, including this Wintertide Friends design